cloudflare/cloudflare-docs/products/access/src/content/configuring-identity-providers/gsuite.md

    - App Name (you can write e.g. Cloudflare Access)
    - User support email (pick from dropdown)
    - As **Authorized domains** enter `cloudflareaccess.com`.
-   - In Developexr contact information you can write the same address as in support email.
+   - In Developer contact information you can write the same address as in support email.

 1. Click **Save and continue**, skip Scopes (there is nothing to do) and check Summary.